LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In predicate clauses and object ``initialization/1`` directives, predicate
-calls that are not prefixed with a message sending, super call, or module
+calls that are not prefixed with a message-sending, super call, or module
 qualification operator (``::``, ``^^``, or ``:``), are compiled to either
 calls to local predicates or as calls to Logtalk/Prolog built-in predicates.
 A predicate call is compiled as a call to a local predicate if the object